deathworlders/online/content/books/deathworlders/chapter-49-division.md

 “...Is it that easy?”

+“It’s a fuckin’ start."

+Julian nodded and looked down at the battered prosthetic in his hands. "...Kinda feel like it coulda gone differently if this piece of shit had held up."

-“It’s a fuckin’ start.
-Look, we gotta wait until the Super gets here and maybe somebody even higher’n that an’ apparently there’s a Weaver comin’ from Scotch Creek for us.
+"That ain't your fault and it ain't worth dwellin' on," Hoeff told him sharply.
+"Look, we gotta think about the future.
+Right now we're waitin' until the Super gets here and maybe somebody even higher’n that an’ apparently there’s a Weaver comin’ from Scotch Creek for us.
 And, uh… you might not wanna go back to Akyawentuo.”

 “...Why not?”